jim bourey is a poet from the northern edge of the Adirondacks.

-Season of Harvest a collaborative collection with poet Linda Blaskey is forthcoming from Pond Road Press.
+In 2022 Season of Harvest, a collection with noted poet Linda Blaskey, was published by Pond Road Press.

-His work has appeared in many journals and anthologies.
-He is a contributing editor for the Broadkill Review.
+His work has also appeared in many journals and anthologies, and he is a contributing editor for the Broadkill Review.

 jim lives in Dickinson Center with his wife Linda.